-Annual appropriated budget is adopted for fund 6901.

-Annual appropriated budgets are adopted by the Board of Directors and constitute the legal authority for expenditures.
-Annual appropriations for the general fund lapse at year end.
+The annual appropriated budget is adopted at the fund level.
+The budget constitutes the legal authority for expenditures at that level.
+Annual appropriations for the General Fund 6901 lapse at the fiscal period end.

-Any revisions that alter the total expenditures of the fund, or that affect the number of authorized employee positions, salary ranges, hours, or other conditions of employment must be approved the Board of Directors.
+Any revisions that alter the total expenditures of the General Fund 6901, or that affect the number of authorized employee positions, salary ranges, hours, or other conditions of employment must be approved by the Agency's Board of Directors.